Ken1JF/test-ahgo/README.txt

     /sgfdb - read and write the GoGoD and other databases These are built and installed as three packages.

+There are now test files in each package, which use the Go test technology.
+They can be used to verify functionality, as well as getting cover analysis.

-The test program is in:
+The old test program is in:
-    /test_ahgo.go
+    /test-ahgo/test_ahgo.go
+It is gradually having test functionality removed, until only code under development will remain: the building of pattern files.

 There is a script to build and run the tests:
-    abst-hier/src/buildScript.bash
-        TODO: add to a repo.
-Which one? test-ahgo?
+    test-ahgo/buildScript.bash

 Some major tests:
-    rwd, do read write database
+    read write database
         after this test, run "./checkout.txt" in
             TODO: add to abst-hier
             TODO: get a golden output, then stop using

 Working on:
     Processing: Fuseki.sgf - a file of Fuseki openings.
         Based on the book: Fuseki Small Encyclopedia Vol. 2 with 3 Pro games transformed to normalize the first move, so it is in the Left-Upper Octant.